 Reviewer names are kept strictly confidential.
 Reviewer identities may only be disclosed to journal Editorial Board members, who are also instructed to maintain confidentiality.
 You should not disclose your identity to the authors, including sending reports directly to the authors.

 Information and ideas obtained whilst acting as a reviewer must be kept confidential and not used for competitive advantage.

 We also ask that you do not discuss the papers you have reviewed with colleagues unless they have been published.

 Reviewers should judge objectively the quality of the research reported, give fair, frank and constructive criticism and refrain from personal criticism of the authors.
 Reviewers’ judgements should be explained and supported so that authors can understand the basis of the comments and judgements.

 Reviewers should inform the journal if they are unable to review a paper or can only do so with some delay.
 Reviewers should not delay the peer review process unnecessarily, either deliberately or inadvertently.

 Reviewers are expected to point out relevant work that has not been cited, and use citations to explain where elements of the work have been previously reported.
 When writing a report reviewers should justify any literature references suggested for inclusion in the work.
-Please note that the Editor also reserves the right to exclude citation suggestions from reports to protect reviewers’ anonymity.
+Please note that the Editor reserves the right to challenge excessive citation suggestions, especially to the reviewer’s own work.
+The Editor also reserves the right to exclude citation suggestions from reports to protect reviewers’ anonymity.

 Suspected author misconduct